grandseacrow/grm/README.md

-# grm
+# gr3
-is Magic　Circle Programming　Language
+is Magic　Circle Programming　Language for D3.js